Modified scattering for the cubic Schr\"odinger equation small data solution on product space: The Energy Estimate

 where

 \end{itemize}

 Hence we have

-Assume that the initial data satisfies (\ref{eq:ini}), by the local well-posedness we know that $\nu(t)$ and $u(t)$ exist inside the interval $[0,T]$.
+Assuming that the initial data satisfies (\ref{eq:ini}), by the local well-posedness we know that $\nu(t)$ and $u(t)$ exist inside the interval $[0,T]$.
 To advance from time 0 to time 1 we use the local well-posedness results to obtain

 and note that by the mass conservation law (\ref{eq:mass}) there is the inequality

 for any $t\in[0,T]$.
 By (\ref{eq:LVequal}) there is the inequality

 By (\ref{eq:bootsass1}), and the definition of $\gamma$, there is the property